boyter/scc/README.md

 Generally `scc` will the fastest code counter compared to any I am aware of and have compared against.
 The below comparisons are taken from the fastest alternative counters.
 See `Other similar projects` above to see all of the other code counters compared against.
 It is designed to scale to as many CPU's cores as you can provide.

-However if you want greater performance and you have RAM to spare you can disable the garbage collector like the following on linux `GOGC=-1 scc .` which should speed things up considerably.
+However if you want greater performance and you have RAM to spare you can disable the garbage collector like the following on Linux `GOGC=-1 scc .` which should speed things up considerably.
 For some repositories turning off the code complexity calculation via `-c` can reduce runtime as well.

 Benchmarks are run on fresh 32 Core CPU Optimised Digital Ocean Virtual Machine 2022/09/20 all done using [hyperfine](https://github.com/sharkdp/hyperfine) with 3 warm-up runs and 10 timed runs.